yasamangs/Anonymous-Telegram-bot/README.md

 ```
 in the terminal.

-2. Set your Telegram bot token as environment variableCancel changes
+2. Set your Telegram bot token as environment variable changes
 ```
 export BOT_TOKEN=<Your given token from bot father bot in Telegram>
 ```